Peace Corps Fellows

 In 2012 the Coverdell Peace Corps Program approved five new Coverdell Programs at BGSU: American Studies, Business, Food and Nutrition, Public Administration, and Spanish.

 The mission of the Master of Public Administration (MPA) Program at Bowling Green State University is to educate students, preparing them to assume leadership roles in public service.
 The program aims to provide the public and nonprofit sectors with talented and rigorously-trained graduates equipped to address problems and challenges now and in the years ahead.
 It strives to promote intellectual development, scholarship, leadership, ethics and training in basic and applied research relevant to the public and nonprofit sectors at various levels.
 The program trains students in the theory, methods, and practice of public administration through a combination of coursework, research, and experiential learning via public service and client-based projects.
 The program serves its students, BGSU, the state of Ohio, the US, and the international community by promoting innovative and effective solutions in the public and nonprofit sectors.
-Coverdell fellows are eligible for full tuition remission and a 10 hour per week assistantship.

 For more information about the Peace Corps/USA program, visit: